mattk84/sep2013/projects/01-simple-datastore/README.md

     dump () # read all keys
     flush () # delete all keys

+### Implementation

+Design for re-use and testability: build a KeyValueStore (or similar) class.
+Test this class independent of any command-line wrapper.
+Then, build your command-line wrapper to map particular sets of command-line options to particular method invocations on the class.

 ###The following series of interactions should be possible: